which followed the death of Pope Clement XIV

 on September 22, 1774 lasted several months and only in February 1775 the cardinals elected Giovanni Angelo Braschi, who chose to be called Pope Pius VI, maybe owing to a connection with the Ghislieri, the family of Pope Pius V.

-J. W. Goethe, the German writer who travelled to Rome in October 1786 made the following remark about the conditions of the Papal State:
+J. W. Goethe who travelled to Rome in October 1786 made the following remark about the conditions of the Papal State (Italian Journey - Translation by Charles Nisbeth):

 Many parts of Italy knew a significant economic development during the second half of the XVIIIth century: the good administration of Austria in Lombardy and that of the Austrian dynasties in Parma, Modena and Tuscany improved communication and trade, favoured the development of advanced farming techniques, reduced army related expense and introduced effective and fair judiciary and fiscal systems.
 In 1786 the Grand Duke of Tuscany, influenced by Cesare Beccaria's book On Crimes and Punishments, became the first sovereign to end the death penalty; he also promoted the execution of profitable public works such as the drainage of Val di Chiana.

-The comparison between Tuscany and the Papal State was so unfavourable for the latter that Pope Pius VI decided to embark upon a major plan of public works aimed at reclaiming the Pontine marshes which were located to the south of Rome (see a page on Terracina).
-Results were rather poor, but Luigi Onesti Braschi, the nephew of the pope, made a fortune by being involved in many dealings related to the execution of the drainage.
+The comparison between Tuscany and the Papal State was so unfavourable for the latter that Pope Pius VI decided to embark upon a major plan of public works aimed at reclaiming the Pontine Marshes which were located to the south of Rome.
+Results were rather poor, but Luigi Onesti Braschi, nephew of the Pope, made a fortune by being involved in many dealings related to the execution of the drainage.

 In 1782 Pope Pius VI visited Vienna in an attempt to convince Emperor Joseph II not to go ahead with his religious reforms.
-In his journey to Vienna the pope stopped in many towns and paid a visit to Venice; he was heartily welcomed everywhere, but overall his journey seemed to many a sort of going to Canossa with reversed roles.
-Emperor Joseph II and his successor, his brother Leopold II (previously Grand Duke Leopold I of Tuscany) went ahead with their plans to put the clergy entirely under the control of the lay power.
+In his journey to Vienna the Pope stopped in many towns and paid a visit to Venice; he was heartily welcomed everywhere, e.g. at Verona, but overall his journey seemed to many a sort of going to Canossa with reversed roles.
+Emperor Joseph II and his successor, his brother Leopold II (previously Grand Duke Leopold I of Tuscany) went ahead with their plans.

 Pope Pius VI tried to restore the papal charisma by increasing the number and the pomp of

 religious celebrations.
-J. W. Goethe attended the 1786 Christmas High Mass and so described it in Italian Journey: On Christmas Day I saw the Pope with the assembled clergy in
+J. W. Goethe attended the 1786 Christmas High Mass and so described it: On Christmas-day I saw the Pope and the whole consistory in

-splendour was more negative than positive.
-Like my pious predecessor, I should like to say to these spiritual conquerors of the world: Do not come between me and the sun of sublime art and simple humanity.
-Goethe saw the pope also at a ceremony for the Feast of All Souls (November 2, 1786) and described him with these words: .. the Holy Father (was)
+not from me the sun of higher art and purer humanity.".
+Goethe saw the Pope also at a ceremony for the Feast of All Souls (November 2, 1786) and described him with these words: ..
+The Holy Father (was) of a highly handsome and

-Pope Pius VI restored the Obelisk of Augustus and relocated it in Piazza di Montecitorio; he also placed two other obelisks in Piazza del Quirinale and in front of Trinità dei Monti; it clearly was an attempt to imitate the grandeur of some popes of the past.
+Pope Pius VI restored the Obelisk of Augustus and relocated it to Piazza di Montecitorio; he also placed two other obelisks in Piazza del Quirinale and in front of Trinità dei Monti; it clearly was an attempt to imitate the grandeur of some popes of the past, e.g. Pope Sixtus V.

 The growing interest for the ancient sculptures led him to redesign most of Palazzo del Belvedere to place the masterpieces of the papal collections in an appropriate and more logical way: for this reason he assembled in the Animal Room all the sculptures portraying animals.